junghyey/grinnell-elephant/written_reports/sprint2_reports/sprint2_journal.md

 Planned Documentation Deliverables:
 1. **User Manual**: To assist end-users in navigating the app and widgets.
 Appears to first time users upon download and can be accessed later in Setting
 2. **Developer Guide**: Covers system architecture, setup, and contributions for developers.
-3. **Help Menu/Settings**: Embedded help within the app, including FAQs and troubleshooting.
+3. **Help Menu/Settings**: Embedded help within the app, including user guide examples, FAQs, and troubleshooting.
 4. **Repo**: Centralized knowledge base for the project, hosted on the repository.

 **Action Plan**:
 1. **Task Assignment**
-   - Assign a specific page or feature from the product backlog to each team member based on their expertise and current workload.
+   - Assign each team member a specific page or feature from the product backlog based on their expertise and current workload.
-   - Divide documentation tasks (e.g., user guides, developer guides, admin guides) among team members to ensure coverage and accountability.
+   - Divide documentation tasks (sprint journal, user guides, developer guides) among team members to ensure coverage and accountability.

 2. **Database Implementation**
-   - Create a database for wellness tasks and ensure it is documented thoroughly in the developer guide.
-Include schema designs and data flow diagrams.
+   - Create a database for wellness tasks and ensure it is documented thoroughly in the repo.
+Include designs and data flow diagrams.
    - Develop a database for collectible images, detailing the organization and tagging system for seamless integration into the app.

 3. **Feature Integration**